-The lowest level detected in the calibration curve was used as the method detect limit (MDL; Table A3 in the Supporting Information).
-The results of the four duplicate samples (raw and drinking water for N1(w) and N2(w), respectively) were tested for similarity using Student’s paired t-test and the data for compounds detected above the MDL.
+The lowest level detected in the calibration curve was used as the method detect limit (MDL; Table A3 in Supporting Information).
+The results of the four duplicate samples (raw and drinking water for N1(w) and N2(w), respectively) were tested for similarity using two-sided Student’s paired t-test and the data for compounds detected above the MDL.
 There was no significant difference between the duplicates at a p-level of <0.05 for any of the duplicates.
 The average relative standard deviation of the concentration data for the duplicate samples (n=4 and 68 detected compounds) were within the range 16-30%.

-The apparent recovery of the ISs, calculated from the relative responses of each IS in all samples, was on average 39% (± 20%) (Table A2 in the Supporting Information).
-The levels in the field blank were generally low (on average <1% of levels in samples), except for six compounds (laurilsulfate, lidocaine, CDP, TPHP, TBEP, laureth-5), for which occasionally higher levels were detected (35-75%) (Supporting Information, Table A4).
+The apparent recovery of the ISs, calculated from the relative responses of each IS in all samples, was on average 39% (± 20%) (Table A2 in Supporting Information).
+The levels in the field blank were generally low (on average <1% of levels in samples), except for six compounds (laurilsulfate, lidocaine, cresyl diphenyl phosphate (CDP), triphenyl phosphate (TPHP), tris(2-butoxyethyl) phosphate (TBEP), laureth-5), for which occasionally higher levels were detected (35-75%) (Table A4 in Supporting Information).
 The sample concentrations were corrected by subtracting the blank levels.

 Results and Discussion